-Dual Career Services in Austria
+Dual Career and Integration Services in Austria

-There are several regional DC Service networks and special services for partners at Austrian universities and research institutions available:
+Here you will find information on the Austrian Network for Dual Career (ANDC) in German.
+Besides, there are several regional DC Service networks and special services for partners at Austrian universities and research institutions available:

 - Five Styrian and one Carinthian universities have set up the common network DC Service Styria - Carinthia to create synergies for optimal use.